2i2c-org/docs/about/pricing/costs.md

 - **Base user resources needed**: The power and complexity of the user environment is the biggest driver of "base cost per user".
 This is largely driven by the amount of memory (RAM) each user needs.
 See below for a more in-depth explanation.
 - **Community usage over time**: Resources are requested from the cloud "on-demand", meaning that your cloud costs will scale up and down with number of active users at any given moment.
+- **User storage over time**: User storage is different from on-demand resources, because it's "always being used" even when you're not logged-in.
+We recommend storing large datasets and such in cloud object storage, which is much cheaper.
 - **Dedicated vs. shared infrastructure**: If your community requires their own dedicated cloud infrastructure (for example, a dedicated Kubernetes cluster) then this will boost your cloud costs because you will not be sharing this cost with other communities.
 - **Cloud optimizations**: There are many ways to make cloud infrastructure more efficient and scalable, and the 2i2c engineering team is constantly experimenting with ways to lower costs for communities.
 For many non-2i2c hubs, inefficiency is a large source of cloud cost, though the 2i2c hubs are already well-optimized.